What Is Credit Protection? 4 Options (and How To Choose)

 4. Credit insurance

-Credit protection can refer to a number of different protective measures.
+The type of credit protection you require depends on your needs, employment situation, and risk level.
 Here are the four main types of credit protection and how to decide whether they’re right for you:

 1. Credit monitoring and alerts

-Credit monitoring apps and services track changes to your credit score and any new accounts or inquiries into your credit report.
+Credit monitoring apps and services track changes to your credit score and can alert you to any new accounts or inquiries into your credit report.
+This can help you quickly shut down scammers before they do serious damage to your credit score.

 • If you’ve already been the victim of identity theft.
 Nearly 50% of all identity theft victims are repeat victims [*].
 If your personal information has already been compromised, you should be actively monitoring your credit for signs of fraud so you can shut down scammers and freeze your accounts.